cobypress/cobypress/README.md

 - 👀 I’m interested in tech, crypto, any languages
 - 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me at www.coby.press
+- 📫 How to reach me - www.coby.press